 4. It’s okay to be you.

-When you are put down for being who you are, you often decide it’s safer to become someone different.
+When you are put down for being who you are, you may decide it’s safer to become someone different.

 You have a mission.
 You are meant to make a difference on this planet.
 The way you will contribute to the world is yours, don’t let anybody tell you otherwise.